 Hawaiʻi Community College & UH Hilo

-Assistant Professor & Division Chair
+Associate Professor and Division Chair

 Honolulu Community College

 Professor, Hawaiian Studies, Coordinator Native Hawaiian Student Services Kīpuka, Native Hawaiian Center at Puʻuloa

 Ka Haka ʻUla O Keʻelikolani College of Hawaiian Language